 Custom virtual entity data providers

-Using the Dynamics 365 for Customer Engagement apps Data SDK, .NET Developers have the option of creating custom virtual entity data providers to help integrate external data source types that are not supported by an existing data provider.
-Each data provider is composed of a reusable set of Dynamics 365 for Customer Engagement apps plug-ins that implement the supported CRUD operations.
+Using the Common Data Service Data SDK, .NET Developers have the option of creating custom virtual entity data providers to help integrate external data source types that are not supported by an existing data provider.
+Each data provider is composed of a reusable set of Common Data Service plug-ins that implement the supported CRUD operations.
 (The initial release is limited to the Retrieve and RetrieveMultiple read operations.)
 This section provides fundamental information about data providers and approaches to developing custom providers, including example code.

 As an alternative to creating a custom data source provider, you should consider adapting your data source to an existing data provider.
 For example, if you create an OData v4 interface to your external data source, then you can directly access it with the supplied standard OData v4 Data Provider.
 The mechanism of adding this REST interface varies with the underlying data service technology, for example see WCF Data Services 4.5.
 OData has broad industry support, with a wide range of dedicated tools and compatible technologies.

 Custom data providers require substantial development resources to create and maintain.
 You must have fundamental knowledge of the following areas:

 - The external data source schema and associated data access techniques.
 This domain knowledge is specific to the external data source type.

 Microsoft.Xrm.Sdk.Data.dll assembly is available as a NuGet package: Microsoft.CrmSdk.Data

 There are two general categories of data provider you can create using the virtual entity data SDK assemblies: generic or targeted.
 The table below describes these approaches and matches them to the data provider development model best suited for that approach.